 Muhammad A. S. Abdel Haleem, OBE is Professor of Islamic Studies at the School of Oriental and African Studies in London and editor of the Journal of Quranic Studies.
 He is a native Arabic speaker, being born in Egypt and he learned the Quran by heart during childhood.
 I have had the privilege of meeting Professor Haleem in London many times.

-This translation was published in 2004.
+This translation was published in 2004 by Oxford University Press.
 For both Muslims and non-Muslims, I recommend this as the first translation that you should read for the following reasons:

 My wife and I have given copies to many members of our extended family.